Lennox Lewis vs. Tony Tucker: Chávez vs. Alli

-The penultimate bout on the card would see unbeaten WBC super lightweight champion Julio César Chávez face No. 1 ranked contender Terrence Alli.
+The penultimate bout on the card would see unbeaten WBC super lightweight champion Julio César Chávez face No. 1 ranked contender (The Ring:3rd) Terrence Alli.

-The fight
+Fight details

 Chávez would dominate the bout forcing Alli to spend much of the bout in retreat.

 Early in the 6th round, the challenger was sent to the canvas with a six-punch flurry, the last being a left hand.
 He beat the count but another Chávez barrage ensued.

 Referee Carlos Padilla Jr. would step in between the two boxers which Chávez took to mean that the bout was being waved off and as such turned and walked to his corner.
 Alli, who did not seem badly injured, begged to be allowed to continue and Padilla appeared to relente and waved him toward Chávez.
 However at that point Chávez was almost back to his stool hence he then decided to end the fight once and for all.